appfoundry/Reliant/SwiftDraft/Documentation/Design.md

 }
 ```

 Contexts simply adopt the `ReliantContext` protocol and implement the `createContext()` method.
-In most cases it simply defers to the  initializer, e.g.:
+In many cases it simply defers to the  initializer, e.g.:

 ```swift
 class SimpleValueContext : ReliantContext {